diwu1990/UnarySim/sw/README.md

 ### _'test'_ subdirectory
-This directory contains simple testing examples for above components.
+This directory contains simple testing examples for above components, which are integrated with Jupyter-notebook.

 ### Contribution